anusii/solid-encrypt/example/README.md

 ## Usage

 Fork the demo app in the `\example` directory into a local directory and open the `pubspec.yaml` file.
-Check whether the latest version of the package `solid_auth` is added under dependencies.
+Check whether the latest version of the package `solid_encrypt` is added under dependencies.
 Now run the following to get the necessary packages.

 ```dart
 flutter pub get